JellyRekt/CommandRegistrar/README.md

 # CommandTree
-CommandTree is a simple way to register your long, multi-token commands and subcommands, without building a jungle of if-else statements.
+CommandTree is a simple way to register your long, multi-token commands and subcommands, without building a jungle of nested if-else statements.
+It takes the job of parsing subcommands and aliases away from you, freeing you to focus on argument handling and execution logic with cleaner, easier-to-read code.

-It can take your command registration from this:
+In other words can take your command registration from this:
 ```java
 public boolean execute(CommandSender sender, String command, String label, String[] args) {
     if (args.length <= 0) {